zhuorg/leo-editor/README.md

 TODO:

-- selecting chapter in combobox is broken (selecting with minibuffer command is ok)
+- ~~selecting chapter in combobox is broken (selecting with minibuffer command is ok)~~ OK now
+- Ctrl+h for editing headline raises TypeError
 - clean up code.
 There are lots of unused methods and functions everywhere
 - declutter is not working at the moment and likely all plugins that depend on the old tree